fleonid/MLDiff/README.md

 - z_from_p.m — Computes derivative estimates from spline parameters.
 - interp_z_from_z_K.m — Interpolates spline-based derivative estimates over time.

-### 🔹 Observer-Based Methods
+### 🔹 Other Differentiation Methods for Compsrision
-- `levant_step.m` — Implements Levant’s super-twisting differentiator.
+- levant_step.m — Implements Levant’s first-order super-twisting differentiator (requires upper bound on second derivative), discretized using Euler's method.
-- `hgo_step.m` — Implements a high-gain observer (HGO) for derivative estimation.
+- hgo_step.m — Implements a high-gain observer (HGO) for derivative estimation (requires tuning of a single small parameter, uses upper bound on the estimated first derivative for a protactive saturation), discretized using Euler's method.

 ### 🔹 Recursive and Update Utilities
-- update_quadratic_spline.m — Efficient recursive update of spline estimates using matrix identities.
+- update_quadratic_spline.m — Efficient (optimized for speed in Matlab) recursive update of quadratic spline estimates using matrix identities.
-- updateQC.m — Computes updates to spline matrices for recursive estimation.
+- updateQC.m — Computes updates to second-order spline matrices for recursive estimation (for update of zero-order spline matrices see rec_mle_splines_v2.m).

 ---